 When I first learned about making my own shampoo with soapnuts, I was very excited.
 I have been on a journey this year to learn the many ways that I can no-poo my hair and soapnuts was on the list to try out.
 After I first made this shampoo, I haven't turned back.
-My hair is super soft after using this shampoo, and didn't cause me to have to detox again with my no-poo regime.
+My hair is super soft after using this shampoo and didn't cause me to have to detox again with my no-poo regime.
 This has been my favorite herbal shampoo to date!
-My hair is still growing like a weed, something that it used to never do before I went hippy.
+My hair is still growing like a weed, something that it used to never do before I became my hippy self.
 Someday soon, I will achieve my goal of having "mermaid hair"!

 Soapnuts are gentle on hair and no-poo safe

 As we learned in my last post on The Many Uses of Soapnuts, soapnuts are a very gentle and effective option for those who have allergies to the chemicals in synthetic detergent soaps.
 They are even no-poo safe, meaning they will not strip your head of its oil causing you to have to go through the detox period once again.
 Soapnuts are often used as an Ayurvedic treatment for eczema, psoriasis, and even fungal conditions.
 A truly non-toxic option, soapnuts are an affordable choice that can even be composted when you are done using them!
 Because they are not actually nuts, those with nut allergies can rest assured that there are no issues using soapnuts for all of their cleaning uses!

 Herbal Goddess Soapnuts Shampoo

 - 2 cups filtered water (I love to replace the water in this recipe with hydrosol, or coconut milk when I have them on hand!)

 - 5-6 de-seeded whole soap nuts (or 10-12 halves)

 - 3 Tbsps. hair healing herbs (I used horsetail,

 oatstraw, and hibiscus flowers)